The Hood (Thunderbirds): Reception

-Ben Kingsley's portrayal of the Hood in the 2004 live-action film has drawn a mixed critical response.
+Ben Kingsley's portrayal of The Hood in the 2004 film has drawn a mixed critical response.
 Glenn Erickson of the review website DVD Talk writes that Kingsley plays the role with "complete actorly overkill" and likens the characterisation to that of a clichéd "evil baddie".
-He argues that the script uses ethnic stereotyping in its depiction of the Hood and his relatives, the Kyrano family, noting that both the Hood and his half-niece Tin-Tin possess hypnotic powers that constitute "inscrutable Oriental wizardry".
+He argues that the script uses ethnic stereotyping in its depiction of The Hood and his relatives, the Kyrano family, noting that both The Hood and his half-niece Tin-Tin possess hypnotic powers that constitute "inscrutable Oriental wizardry".
 Alex Hewison of The Digital Fix calls Kingsley's performance "flat and dull, as though the ignominy of having to wear a red kimono and ridiculous face paint was enough to send him into a semi-catatonic state of weary indifference."
 In contrast, Dennis Prince of DVD Verdict describes Kingsley as "simply excellent, devouring the role of the wicked yet dryly witty criminal mastermind, providing a hiss-worthy baddie who never becomes too evil".
 Philip Tibbetts of Den of Geek suggests that while the actor "hams it up on occasion", he "manages to restore some menace" to a film that is sometimes "frustratingly infantile".

-Carolyn Percy of the Wales Arts Review praises the re-imagined Hood of the remake series, describing him as "much more consistently competent and dangerous" than the original.
+Carolyn Percy of the Wales Arts Review praises the re-imagined Hood of Thunderbirds Are Go, describing him as "much more consistently competent and dangerous" than the original.
 She applauds the decision to make him British and remove his hypnotic abilities, stating that the original character's Far Eastern tones made him a "racial stereotype" and his supernatural powers "weren't in keeping with the rest of the show."